-Home » Under Secretary for Political Affairs » Bureau of East Asian and Pacific Affairs » Releases » Remarks » 2010 East Asian and Pacific Affairs Remarks, Testimony, and Speeches » June » Remarks on North Korea
+Home » Under Secretary for Political Affairs » Bureau of East Asian and Pacific Affairs » East Asian and Pacific Affairs: Releases » Remarks Pertaining to East Asia and Pacific Affairs » 2010 East Asian and Pacific Affairs Remarks, Testimony, and Speeches » June » Remarks on North Korea

 AP SOUNDBITE of Assistant Secretary Campbell's Remarks on North Korea during meetings with South Korean officials.